-a. analyse national conditions and practices in respect of dealing with obstacles to switching between service providers, including, inter alia, the length of contract terms, the conditions for termination of contracts and the ease of porting (including the speed of the porting process); b. learn from each other's best practices, in the above mentioned areas, and pinpoint what are the most effective approaches to removing obstacles to switching.
+- a. analyse national conditions and practices in respect of dealing with obstacles to switching between service providers, including, inter alia, the length of contract terms, the conditions for termination of contracts and the ease of porting (including the speed of the porting process); - b. learn from each other's best practices, in the above mentioned areas, and pinpoint what are the most effective approaches to removing obstacles to switching.

 The report uses a variety of different sources in taking forward its analysis, including a questionnaire addressed to National Regulatory Authorities ('NRAs'), identification of relevant case studies and various related academic works, studies, reports and surveys.
-The report also takes account of comments received in response to the 4-week stakeholder consultation on a draft version of this report, held in June 2010.